Why You Need to Maintain Your Muscle Mass

 How much protein do I need?

 Men should be having 0.84g of protein per kg of their body weight and women, 0.75g of protein per kg of body weight, per day.
-See the table below to get an idea of approximately how much protein men and women need per day based on their weight.
-Look at your weight and how much protein should you be eating.
+See the table below to get an idea of approximately how much protein you need per day based on your gender and weight.

 How do I know how much protein I’m eating?